-Is Bio-Film Lurking in your Hot Tub?
+Is Biofilm Lurking in Your Hot Tub?

+Unpleasant subject coming up!
+This post is about biofilm bacteria that can form in the plumbing and equipment of spas and hot tubs.
 The good news is that biofilm is removable (in most cases) and preventable.
-But first, we have to know more about the hidden bacteria BIOFILM.
+But first, we have to know more about the hidden bacteria biofilm

-What is BioFilm?
+What is Hot Tub BioFilm?

 According to the BioFilms: The Hypertextbook